CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/RPBCACUEAIIBH/Annakishi.md

 - Light polarisation (Her eyes don't need to adjust to brightness or dimmness.)
 - This enables her to react about 5x faster then humans.

-(Realistically she should be able to catch an arrow at CL2, or dodge a normal blow at CL1, but it's far easier to just size the challange level to humans, because that's what we are and spend her attribute points on reflex.
+(Realistically she should be able to catch an arrow at CL2, or dodge a normal blow at CL1 if challenge level is sized to her species specifically, but assigning a challenge level characteristic to each character's natural features is a bit overkill.
+No sane GM gonna do that.
+It's far easier to just size the challange level to humans capabilities and spend character attribute points on attributes where the character is above/below human level.
+That's why I put 2 attribute points into RFX.
+(I guess that's exactly why every race was granted the birght lord's form, so that challenge level can be sized to humans.)
 Her eyes meant to help her avoid obstacles and catch prey in flight, but her kind live most of their lives underground, their vision being complemented by their antennae for tunnel navigation by use of feromones.)

 **Bug eye Disadvanages:**